czzarr/czzarr.github.com/source/_posts/2012-03-09-how-to-keep-up-with-the-information-overload.markdown

 ---
 layout: post
-title: Information overload and how to keep up with it
+title: "How to Keep Up With the Information Overload"
 date: 2012-03-09 12:00
 comments: true
 author: Stanislas Marion